HosseinKarimkhani/Waveguide-Data/README.md

 # Introduction
-In this project, the optical field simulation tool spits out a field file in the format:
+In this project, the optical field simulation tool extracts a field file in the format:

 \# some header stuff